 Elizabeth Russell | Heatseeker

-A piece of writing by Russell will be also be presented with this exhibition and can be viewed here.
+Several new ceramic pieces and a piece of writing by Russell will also be presented with this exhibition.
+(Download writing here)